 A performance-based approach to achieving compliance with the Safety Standards Act, which allows owners or operators of regulated product or equipment to meet safety objectives in ways other than those prescribed by the regulations.

 - Equivalent standards approach (ESA): A limited-scope alternative safety approach that applies to a limited aspect of an installation or operation.

 - Safety management plan (SMP): A broad-scope alternative safety approach that may include the safety of all regulated product or equipment and regulated work at an entire facility.

 A set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact.

 Conditions observed by safety officers during physical assessments, investigations, or audits of regulated work, product or equipment, or safety systems.

-A condition found by safety officers during physical assessments, investigations, or audits of regulated work, product, equipment, or safety systems where intrinsic hazards are not suitably controlled.
+A condition found by safety officers during physical assessments, investigations, or audits of regulated work, products, equipment, or safety systems where intrinsic hazards are not suitably controlled.
 These conditions are rated on a scale out of 5 where 1 is minor and 5 is severe.

 Hazards that relate to the basic nature of materials or energy present.

 An evaluation or review of information relating to regulated work, product or equipment.
 Key Technical Safety BC activities in assessment are: